dojo/docs/dojo/string.rst

 String utilities for the Dojo toolkit include trim, pad, rep, and substitute.
 This common functionality is used often in applications, so performance was carefully considered when implementing these methods.

 trim() trims whitespace off both ends of a string using an efficient regular expression.
 It now passes through to native String.prototype.trim defined by EcmaScript-5, if one is provided.
-See `dojo.string.trim <dojo/string/trim>`_ and `dojo.trim <dojo/trim>`_ for more details.
+See :ref:`dojo.string.trim <dojo/string/trim>` and :ref:`dojo.trim <dojo/trim>` for more details.

 pad() and rep() help construct strings.  pad() can extend a string to a certain length by padding at the front or end, using a character of your choice.  rep() simply constructs a string by replicating a sequence n times.